-Location and time where the last three AGMs were held, whether any special resolutions passed in the previous three AGMs The last three Annual General Meetings of the Company were held as under:
+Location and time where the last three AGMs were held, whether any special resolutions passed in the previous three AGMs: The last three Annual General Meetings of the Company were held as under:

-AGM Year Venue Date & Time Special Resolutions 59 th 2019-20 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Friday, 25 [≞] September, 2020, at 11:30 a.m.
-None 60 th 2020-21 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Tuesday, 21a September, 2021, at 11:30 a.m. i) Re-Appointment of Mr. Ashok K. Kapur, as the Whole time Director, ii) Appointment of Mr. K. Krishanmoorthy, as an Independent Director as required under Regulation 17(1A) of SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015 61 st 2021-22 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Thursday, 22 nd September, 2022, at 12:00 noon.
-None
+AGM Year Venue Date & Time Spe cial Resolutions 60 th 2020-21 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Tuesday, 21st September, 2021 at 11:30 a.m i) ii) Re-Appointment of Mr. Ashok K. Kapur as the Whole-time Director.
+Appointment of Mr. K. Krishanmoorthy as an Independent Director as required under Regulation 17(1A) of SEBI (Listing Obligation and Disclosure Requirements Regulations, 2015.
+61 st 2021-22 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Thursday, 22nd September, 2022 at 11:30 a.m None 62 nd 2022-23 Hotel Narmada Jacksons, South Civil Lines, Jabalpur - 482001 Monday, 25th September, 2023 at 12:00 noon i) ii) iii) iv) v) Re-appointment of Mr. Ashok K Kapur as the Managing Director.
+Appointment of Mr. S Annamalai as Director of the company.
+Appointment of Mr. S Maheswaran as Director of the company.
+Appointment of Mr. B Vijayadurai as Independent Director of the company.
+Appointment of Mr. B Nanimegalai Thangamani as Independent Director of the company.